Alimony Attorney in Albuquerque, New Mexico

 Rehabilitative alimony is given to spouses who need financial support to go back to school or get adequate training to become self-supporting.
 When this type of spousal support is granted, a rehabilitation plan is also laid out.
 The supported spouse has to comply with what the court ordered in the plan in order to continue receiving support.

 How to Qualify for Alimony

 To know if you qualify for alimony, you have to hire a family attorney in Albuquerque, NM who has experience in this matter.
 The first step is to file a petition for dissolution of marriage and request alimony.
 Upon filing, it will be served to the other spouse.
 The petitioner has to prove to the court that he or she needs alimony.
 Evidence should be presented, including whatever documents the court deems necessary.

 The only way to bypass getting a court order for alimony is to have your ex-spouse agree and sign a Marital Settlement Agreement.
 In this agreement, your ex-partner voluntary states and agrees to give alimony.
 Arriving at a mutual understanding makes the process simple for everyone involved.

 A good family lawyer will educate you about your legal rights and help you prepare the agreements necessary.
 Your lawyer should also be willing to go to a court battle if it leads to that.
 Whichever route you decide to take, your lawyer should be able to provide you with the results that you want.

-Advocates New Mexico has experience helping individuals who seek alimony.
+Family Law New Mexico has experience helping individuals who seek alimony.
 We are experienced in this area and we can give you the best legal advice.
 We’ll try to ease the stress that surrounds your divorce and the impending financial situation that you’ll be in as the process runs its course.